democrats/client_side_validations/README.markdown

 # Client Side Validations
 Now you can easily drop in client side validations in any Rails app.
-It will use validations defined in a given ActiveRecord for use with a Javascript form validator. (currently only [jquery.validate](http://bassistance.de/jquery-plugins/jquery-plugin-validation/) is supported)
+It will use validations defined in a given ActiveRecord (or ActiveModel) class for use with a Javascript form validator. (currently only [jquery.validate](http://bassistance.de/jquery-plugins/jquery-plugin-validation/) is supported)

 The concept is simple: